 Sydney has an extensive rail network that operates in and around the city centre to the greater metropolitan area.
 A light rail and interstate service also operate as part of the country’s extensive rail network.

 Sydney by train

-CityRail operates metropolitan train services with a network that includes suburban Sydney and extends to the Hunter Valley, Central Coast, Blue Mountains, Southern Highlands and South Coast regions.
+Sydney Trains operate metropolitan train services with a network that includes suburban Sydney and extends to the Hunter Valley, Central Coast, Blue Mountains, Southern Highlands, and South Coast regions.

-Travelling between Sydney Airport and the city centre is just a short train trip – AirportLink trains depart every 10 minutes during weekday peak hour.
+Travelling between Sydney Airport and the city centre is made easy with Airport Link, which departs Central Station every 10 minutes during weekday peak hour.
 Weekend services run every 20-40 minutes.

 Please note there are some upgrades and improvements are currently in place for commuters around Wynyard Station.
 Passenger services will be maintained and the station will remain open for business during the upgrade, but before you start your journey you should check whether any of these will affect your trip.
 Click here to find out more.

 Sydney Light Rail is the environmentally friendly way to travel between Central Station and the Inner West suburbs of Glebe, Rozelle, Lilyfield, Leichhardt and Dulwich Hill.
 This route also stops at popular destinations like Haymarket, Paddy’s Market, Darling Harbour, The Star, and Sydney Fish Market.